This page explains how to reduce the volume of findings that you receive in Security Command Center by muting findings.

 To get the CONFIG_ID

-for mute rules, execute an API call to list mute
+for a mute rule, execute an API call to

 The response includes config IDs for returned mute rules.